 While enSilo claims that Moker could have been a one time thing, the firm wouldn’t rule out the possibility that other RATs might borrow similar techniques later down the line.

 “This case might have been a dedicated attack,” Gottesman wrote, “However, we do see that malware authors adopt techniques used by other authors.
-We won’t be surprised if we see future APTs using similar measures that were used by Moker (such as bypassing security mechanisms and dissection techniques).“
+We won’t be surprised if we see future APTs using similar measures that were used by Moker (“

 Working as a cyber security solutions architect, Alisa focuses on application and network security.
 Before joining us she held a cyber security researcher positions within a variety of cyber security start-ups.
 She also experience in different industry domains like finance, healthcare and consumer products.